ST10526643/Hope-Hand/README.md

 - **Development Tools:** HTML, CSS and VS Code
 - **Maintenance:** Regular updates, backups and fixes

-## Screenshots

-Responsive screenshots will be included below to demonstrate the website on:

-- Desktop
-- Tablet
-- Mobile

 ## Changelog

 ### Part 2